riskframe/ai-rmm/framework/manage-3.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 3.2
-## Manage 3.2: Pre-trained models which are used for development are monitored as part of AI system regular monitoring and maintenance.
+> Pre-trained models which are used for development are monitored as part of AI system regular monitoring and maintenance. [@playbook]

 ### Manage 3.2.1.
 Establish Pre-trained Model Inventory and Tracking.